neslihanvsr/bidding_case_ab_testing/README.md

-Business Problem - Comparison - AB Testing
+Business Problem - Comparison test- AB Testing

 As an alternative to the bidding type called "maximum bidding", a new bidding type, "average bidding", is proposed.